- Animals: poultry

 a.
 Be able to define the terms “naturally-mating”, “heritage” and “standard”;

 b.
-Understand the recent research on standard turkeys which validates their conservation as commercially viable resources;
+Understand the recent research on standard turkeys which validates their conservation;

 c.
 Understand the value of range production based on market trends and consumer preferences;